 For 3 quart Instant Pot: Honest disclosure is that I do not have this Instant Pot size.
 However, in comments below I gave reader Miranda a suggestion to cook the whole bird for 17 minutes per pound with Natural Release and she said it came out perfect!

-Cooked frozen chicken in Instant Pot on a trivet.
+Cooked whole frozen chicken in Instant Pot on a trivet.

 Tips for Best Results